 CENTER FOR MULTIDISCIPLINARY PSYCHO ANALYTIC STUDIES

 BPSI is committed to deepening our connections with other academic institutions that share our interests in psychoanalytic thinking.
-Our Division of Academic Affiliation and Research has brought together Affiliate and Silberger Scholars, along with other BPSI Members, to create COMPASS (Center for Multidisciplinary Psycho Analytic Studies), a locus for collaboration across disciplines and for the application of psychoanalytic ideas and concepts in the Arts and Sciences.
+Our Division of Interdisciplinary Psychoanalysis has brought together Affiliate and Silberger Scholars, along with other BPSI Members, to create COMPASS (Center for Multidisciplinary Psycho Analytic Studies), a locus for collaboration across disciplines and for the application of psychoanalytic ideas and concepts in the Arts and Sciences.
 The Center is available to our former and current scholars, interested BPSI Members and other colleagues and students curious about the world of psychoanalytic thinking.

 The goal of COMPASS is to build bridges to undergraduate and graduate communities; enhance the teaching of psychoanalysis, both through its history and contemporary practice; foster multidisciplinary discussion; and serve as an umbrella for collaborative activities and cross-fertilization of ideas.